jedevc/fyp-report/report.md

 types.
 We can also determine which local variables need to be assigned to each function so that they appear in the right stack frame.

-With all functions correctly defined, we collect them, along with all global and external variables, into a program object that represents the end output of interpretation.
+With all functions correctly defined, we collect them, along with all global variables, into a program object that represents the end output of interpretation.
 This can then be traversed later during code generation to produce fully valid C code.